Water and Sewer Are Billed Quarterly

 Please provide Dover Township with your contact information, including your name, phone number and email address.
 If you are a property owner, but have tenants living in your home, please also provide us with your tenant’s contact information.
 If there is an emergency, we will make a public service announcement through our automated phone system to the phone number that we have on file.
 If we do not have the correct information, we will not be able to contact you.

 We accept check, cash and money order.
 Credit card payments can be made online via the website here (a nominal service fee will be applied to your bill).

 Payments can be made:

-Payments made after the due date will be charged a 10% penalty on the remaining balance of the current charges.
+Payments made after the due date will be charged a 10% penalty on the current outstanding charges.